A “moving sidewalk” in an airport terminal moves at 1.0 m/s and i... | Channels for Pearson+

 A “moving sidewalk” in an airport terminal moves at 1.0 m/s and is 35.0 m long.
-If a woman steps on at one end and walks at 1.5 m/s relative to the moving sidewalk, how much time does it take her to reach the opposite end if she walks (b) In the opposite direction?
+If a woman steps on at one end and walks at 1.5 m/s relative to the moving sidewalk, how much time does it take her to reach the opposite end if she walks (a) in the same direction the sidewalk is moving?

 Verified Solution